koddsson/linux-commands-reference-guide/README.md

 linux-commands-reference-guide
 ==============================

-A reference guide for commands in linux to remeber
+A reference guide for commands in linux to remember.